symfony/symfony-docs/reference/forms/twig_reference.rst

 .. code-block:: twig

-    {# DON'T DO THIS: this simple check can't differentiate between a form having a parent form view and a form defining a normal form field called 'parent' #}
+    {# DON'T DO THIS: this simple check can't differentiate between a form having a parent form view and a form defining a nested form field called 'parent' #}

     {% if form.parent is null %}
         {{ form_errors(form) }}